Greek Island Wine — Taste the Place

 I always try the local offering and am only rarely disappointed.
 When sitting on a shaded veranda with the sound of the sea lapping against the sand and either the villa-clad hills or open sea in the background it would have to be a very bad wine to take away from the sense of well being.
 Though, I have found that when the Greek male host is especially boastful of his own wine it tends to not be to my liking, usually because it is too sweet.

 While some of this open wine may come from the proprietors home stock, most comes from a large plastic jug and is produced at a central island winery.
 Each island tends to specialize in a different variety.
-Santorini produces mostly wh produces mostly white wine using the Assyrtiko grape that was originally cultivated there and now is grown all over Greece.
+Santorini produces mostly white wine using the Assyrtiko grape that was originally cultivated there and now is grown all over Greece.
 Paros is famous for the quality of its Mandelaria red grape.
 The white variety most grown here is Monemvasia; both are ideally suited for Parian climate and soil.

 Perhaps when comparing the world market including France, California, & Australia then wines from Greece would not sell well on the High Street wine shop shelves.
 Yet when in Greece at one of the many “fine dining” restaurants enjoying the well-cooked lamb or the octopus, would it not be a sacrilege to order a wine from Germany, for instance?
 There are many quality bottled Greek wines.
-Here on Paros we have the Moraitas family-run winery producing superb hand-crafted wines for that special occasion. --See our review below.
+Here on Paros we have the Moraitas family-run wineries producing superb handcrafted wines for that special occasion. –See our review below.
 The Agricultural Union also produces several popular wines in the mid to low price range.